BlockchainCommons/crypto-commons/Docs/ur-99-request-response.md

 But you may instead want to allow a more automated dialogue, where one application queries another for a specific key, seed, or PSBT.
 This allows for more dynamic and interactive functionality, without the user needing to know the specifics of seeds and keys.
 That's what `crypto-request` and `crypto-response` support, using a back and forth mechanism that builds on the [key material](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-2-keys.md#hd-keys-urcrypo-hdkey) and PSBT URs.

 The response and request URs will expand in the future.
 Among our first plans are requests for SSKRs and ephemeral Diffie-Hellman keys, with response-requests that require multiple trips also intended for the future.

+Also see our article on [`crypto-request/response` vs `crypto-psbt`](crypto-request-or-crypto-psbt.md) for more on why you'd want to use this design pattern.